Our team

 Dr Wang has undertaken further study in various areas of interest, obtaining the Sydney Child Health Program certificate (formerly Diploma of Child Health), Certificate of Women’s Health and focussed psychological strategies (FPS) skills training before being awarded the Fellow of the Royal Australian College of General Practitioners (FRACGP).

 Dr Wang works in a shared care model with our Paediatricians to support adolescent general and mental health.
-All consults are extended appointments, usually between 45-60 minutes.
-Outside of work, Dr Wang enjoys yoga and pilates, tending to her collection of indoor plants and spending time with her family.
+These consults are extended appointments, usually between 45-60 minutes.

 Ellen Pattison.JPG